+You might be wondering how you could make frosting that’s coffee flavored without creating a soupy, coffee, frosting mess.
 We flavored our cookies and cream coffee buttercream with instant espresso powder.
 It packs a powerful punch, without thinning out your buttercream.
 If you like coffee Oreo ice cream, don’t make this…because you will eat multiple spoonfuls of it and feel very sick like I did 🙂

 Don’t say I didn’t warn you.